Cranks and cams

 about.
 They're cunning inventions that convert the push-pull motion of engines and machines into the spinning and whirring motion of wheels—or vice-versa.
 Cranks and cams are just as useful today and you can find them in everything from car engines and bicycle pedals to

-windup radios and electric toothbrushes.
+and sewing machines.
 Here's a quick look at how they work!

 Photo: This radio doesn't need batteries because it's powered by a simple hand-crank: when you crank the handle, you spin a small electricity generator (dynamo) inside the case that stores energy in rechargeable batteries.